TusKANNy/seismic/README.md

 ### Citation License
 The source code in this repository is subject to the following citation license:

-By downloading and using this software, you agree to cite the under-noted paper in any kind of material you produce where it was used to conduct a search or experimentation, whether be it a research paper, dissertation, article, poster, presentation, or documentation.
+By downloading and using this software, you agree to cite the under-noted papers in any kind of material you produce where it was used to conduct a search or experimentation, whether be it a research paper, dissertation, article, poster, presentation, or documentation.
 By using this software, you have agreed to the citation license.

 SIGIR 2024
 ```bibtex